carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 machine address as the only required argument.
 If your username on the remote system differs from what you use locally, you must provide that as well.
-If your SSH client has a graphical front-end, such as PuTTY or MobaXterm, you will 7set these arguments before clicking "connect."
+If your SSH client has a graphical front-end, such as PuTTY or MobaXterm, you will set these arguments before clicking "connect."
 From the terminal, you'll write something like `ssh userName@hostname`, where the argument is just like an email address: the "@" symbol is used to separate the personal ID from the address of the remote machine.